 The best thing that can happen to a business is that it gets more ready customers than it desires to get!
 Utopian idea, does it seem?
-And what if we say that it is possible, not only for B2C, but also for B2B enterprises in the e-commerce domain!
+And what if we say that it is possible, not only for B2C enterprises, but also for B2B enterprises in the eCommerce domain!
 Seems too good to be true?
 Well, you are not mistaken if you think it can’t be.
 Not because it is not possible but because you may have no ready examples of businesses that are reaping huge returns by doing what most don’t do just because they don’t know it can be done.
-So when one does not have examples at hand to fall back on, one is inclined to think otherwise.
+So, when one does not have examples at hand to fall back on, one is inclined to think otherwise.

 Not anybody’s fault!

 They either started their own online stores or started selling on popular local online marketplaces that their customers frequented for shopping.
 This worked for them because for them, their local selling continued and only the mode changed.
-But the truth is that even these sellers, brands, and resellers can easily and significantly add to their bottom lines by reaching out to millions of new ready customers.
+But the truth is that even these sellers, brands, and resellers can easily and significantly add to their bottom lines by reaching out to millions of new ready customers through an eCommerce store.

-A business can easily become part of the network by just signing-up with a SaaS product that already has integrations with global players in place.
+A business can easily become part of the network by just signing up with a SaaS product that already has integrations with global players in place.
 Once a business is part of the network, it automatically becomes visible and discoverable to all other businesses in the network.
 In effect, sellers, resellers, and online marketplaces easily find 3PL players, warehouses, consolidators, custom clearing agents, and forwarders whose services they can easily avail.
 This can happen vice versa too.
 What’s more, transactions between all these parties become flawless because all of them use the same SaaS platform.

 Hence, just by using a cutting-edge SaaS product, all types of sellers can sell locally and globally on cross-border marketplaces.
 The SaaS model allows them to use the global network for storage and inventory management and ship and deliver orders across the globe.